Vancouverites might find themselves with limited transit options on Friday.

 We reached out to CMBC management for comment, but did not receive a response by press time.

-This past weekend Unifor and CMBC failed to agree upon a new deal.
-On October 28, Unifor 111 and 2200 frustrations reached a boiling point and cultivated in a 72-hour strike action notice.
-If an agreement cannot be reached between the two sides by 12:01 a.m. on Friday, November 1, a transit strike would occur in Metro Vancouver.
+This past weekend, Unifor and CMBC failed to agree upon a new deal.
+On October 28, Unifor 111 and 2200 frustrations reached a boiling point and culminated in a 72-hour strike action notice.
+If an agreement cannot be reached between the two sides by 12:01 a.m. on November 1st, a transit strike would occur in Metro Vancouver.

 “The last strike that we saw in transit was in 2001, and it was a four-month complete shut down of service.
 So far we have ruled out a full shut down at this particular stage," noted McGarrigle.
 "Our leadership team is meeting today and will consider what form of job actions will have the most impact on the company and the least impact on the travelling public."